Team-Nutshell/nutshellengine-docs/_sources/types/AssetManagerInterface/index.rst.txt

 	  - Creates an empty font and returns its pointer.
 	* - :doc:`/types/AssetManagerInterface/loadFont/index`
 	  - Loads a font from a file and returns a pointer to the loaded font.
+	* - :doc:`/types/AssetManagerInterface/createSound/index`
+	  - Creates an empty sound and returns its pointer.
-	* - :doc:`/types/AssetManagerInterface/destroySound/index`
+	* - :doc:`/types/AssetManagerInterface/loadSound/index`
-	  - Destroys a sound.
+	  - Loads a sound from a file and returns a pointer to the loaded sound.
 	* - :doc:`/types/AssetManagerInterface/destroyModel/index`
 	  - Destroys a model.
 	* - :doc:`/types/AssetManagerInterface/destroyMaterial/index`